maximnl/knmi/README.md

 # KNMI

-This repository aims to simplify access to KNMI weather data platform (KNMI data)[https://dataplatform.knmi.nl/] from Excel models and Microsoft Power BI datasets.
+This repository aims to simplify automated fetching of climate data from KNMI weather data platform (KNMI data)[https://dataplatform.knmi.nl/] to Excel models and Microsoft Power BI datasets.
 KNMI is a central dutch authority for weather measurements and forecast.
-KNMI provides open API for accessing weather data via files.
+KNMI provides open API for accessing weather data via files updated every 10 min intervals.
+This file access method requires a good knowledge of Python for data processing and consolidation.
-Many business users, planners and forecasters with less ICT experience use KNMI daggegevens via the daily/hourly manual file download facility.
+Many business users, planners and forecasters with less ICT experience consume KNMI data via combined datasets (daggegevens, uurgegegevens) via the daily/hourly manual file download web forms facility.
+For running periodic models and production models, the manual steps carry risk of errors, staff absence etc. An automated facility saves 10-20 per update or up to 100 hours ($5K ) per year by daily loads.

-We aim to reduce manual efforts and automate access to daily data of KNMI via script method, which may not be easy to find at KNMI site.
+We aim to
+1. reduce manual efforts and automate access via KNMI script method, which may not be easy to find at KNMI site.
+2. the absence of GET access and zipped data limits direct applications from Excel which require additional proxy which we develop and maintain.

 We provide :
-A1. documentation and maintainance on alternative ways to access KNMI daily data directly from Power BI and Excel, A2. an access to processed and normalized data via optimized Azure SQL database tables (updated daily) with a direct SQL access (uppon a request).
+A1. documentation and maintainance on simplified ways to access KNMI daily data via a script page (via url post method) directly from Azure Synapse, Power BI and Excel, A2. an access to processed and normalized data via an optimized Azure SQL database tables (updated daily) with a direct SQL access (uppon a request).
 A3.
-CSV access via URL for an even easier integration with Excel (pending work, expected in 2024.
-Access for beta testers direct per request.)
+Proxy access via URL for a direct integration with Excel (pending work, expected in 2024.
+Access for beta testers on request).

 # Data
-Data is locally stored and organized in three domains / tables D1.
-DAY historical weather data
+Data is locally stored and organized in three domains / tables A1.D DAY historical weather data
-D2.
-INTRADAY (hourly) weather data
+A1.H INTRADAY (hourly) weather data
-D3.
-ECMWF Forecast data 14 days for 6 weather stations obtained via KNMI PLUIM charting data (forecast of (ECMWF)[https://www.ecmwf.int/en/forecasts/datasets/open-data]
+A1.F ECMWF Forecast data 14 days for 6 weather stations obtained via KNMI PLUIM charting data (forecast of (ECMWF)[https://www.ecmwf.int/en/forecasts/datasets/open-data]

-## D1
+## A1
 KNMI data per day is transformed into normal decimal units, extended with clear name and extended with some hourly data consolidated to the day level.
 Improvements: